Exhibitions

 The term "public housing" elicits a clear image: uniform buildings three or four stories high, arranged in a row, dating from the 1950s and 1960s.
 In Israeli films from the 1980s, public housing serves as the backdrop of the remote, neglected places known as "the other Israel."
 These disregarded towns, situated far from the country's center, are populated mostly by Mizrahi Jews and feature a monotonous urban landscape.

-The Story of the Rambam Hospital, 1918-2018
+The Story of Haifa Port

 Please contact us and we will contact you as soon as possible